Hendrik Kraay

 Popular Politics in Nineteenth-Century Brazil

-Through the analysis of civic rituals, popular royalism, Afro-Brazilian participation in Brazil’s independence movement, and rebellions, publications in this area demonstrate that the nineteenth-century Brazilian lower classes included numerous politically-active citizens.
-Their political engagement profoundly shaped the Brazilian imperial regime (1822-1889).
+Through the analysis of civic rituals, popular royalism, Afro-Brazilian participation in Brazil’s independence movement, and rebellions, publications in this area demonstrate that the nineteenth-century Brazilian lower classes included numerous politically active citizens.
+Their political engagement profoundly shaped Brazilian independence and the imperial regime (1822-1889).
+The current focus of area is a biography of Francisco da Silva Barros, a man of color who left a diary in which he recorded what he considered important in his personal life and in the public life of the city of Salvador, capital of Bahia, from 1809 to 1828.

 Courses